LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 16 - View the active parking list and stop parking.md

 }
 ```

-Here we added second parameter `origin` to know where from we are calling this function, and according to that we redirect user either to `vehicles.index` or `parkings.active`.
+Here we added a second parameter `origin` to know where from we are calling this function, and according to that we redirect the user either to `vehicles.index` or `parkings.active`.

 6. So now we need to update `handleSubmit()` function in `src/stores/register.js` store.

-In place where we call `auth.login()` add second parameter which says `register`.
+In a place where we call `auth.login()` add a second parameter that says `register`.

 from: